mihai02t/planetdev/README.md

 # Modified based on the latest commit
-- Implement instructions transitions on InfoCard
+- Fixed instructions transitions on InfoCard

 TODO:
 - Add smooth transition for the camera orbit gliding anim